 Magento wishlist is a collection of products, a registered customer hasn't bought yet, but apparently plans on purchasing in the future or sharing with friends.

-If you are a store owner, you probably know that it is not easy to manage orders in Magento 2, increase profit margin and retain moderate prices at the same time.
+If you are a store owner, you probably know that it is not easy to , increase profit margin and retain moderate prices at the same time.
 What is more, you definitely want to stay ahead of your competitors, develop your business and increase sales.

 You can achieve that with the help of Magento 2 minimum order amount.
 Basically, this feature disables checkout if the subtotal is lower than the set order amount.
 It's a great approach to increasing sales and keeping them up to your requirements.